 - Retirement Planning

 A major highlight is planning for college or any higher education cost.
+Plus they’re a great gift for graduates.

 The savings bond education tax exclusion permits qualified taxpayers to exclude from their gross income all or part of the interest paid upon the redemption of eligible Series EE and I Bonds issued after 1989, when the bond owner pays qualified higher education expenses at an eligible institution.
 But even aside from the education tax exclusion, there is another way these savings bonds are money savers for you and your children.